One of the funniest critiques I hear lobbed against Christians is that we “believe in fairy tales”.

 Where do they get this stuff from, an episode of “My Little Pony”?

 If the person I’m describing is you, then I’m afraid I think your ideas are really pretty silly.
 It’s not that I don’t respect your right to believe them – I would defend that right.
-It’s just that your thinking is pretty inconsistent when it comes to logic or any verifiable, as opposed to Christianity which has a basis in both history and logic.
+It’s just that your thinking is pretty inconsistent when it comes to logic or anything verifiable, as opposed to Christianity which at least has a basis in both history and logic.

 I don’t believe in “positive energy”, so sorry, I won’t be sending you any.
 And I’m pretty sure I’ve never had a “chakra”, unless that’s some sort of Greek pastry.